openline-ai/openline.ai/blog/introducing-timeline.md

 ## The solution:  timeline - Your key to customer 360

 This is why we’re excited to introduce timeline, a game-changing tool that provides a full 360-degree view of your customers.
-Timeline is fundamental in enhancing customer experience while improviging customer satisfaction and retention.
-With timeline, fast-growting teams can:
+Timeline is fundamental in enhancing customer experience while improving customer satisfaction and retention.
+With timeline, fast-growing teams can:

 - **Solve customer problems on-the-spot**, by understanding the full context behind the issue.
 - **Personalize the customer experience** using their recent interactions with the company to guide the next best action.